 Sampling from our collections needs a special permit.

-We primarily lend from our collections to other museums.
-Only rarely will we lend material to individual reserachers.
+We primarily lend items from our collections to other museums.
+Only rarely will we lend material to individual researchers.

 Evolutionsbiologiskt Centrum (EBC)